 Finding Medical Services

 All first-year international students are required to purchase the student health plan.
 Unlike many other countries, the U.S. does not have a public health system, so the only way to get medical treatment when needed is to have health insurance.
 Information about the student health plan is available by inquiring of the student health center at (610) 341-5955..
 Students with spouses and children may find better insurance plans for their family members through other insurance companies.
-A comparison of plans and prices can be found at www.hbdc.com or www.healthplan.net.
+View a comparison of plans and prices.
 Short-term scholars must have travel insurance to cover the duration of their stay.
 J-1 professors under teaching contract with the University will receive an employee insurance plan.

 We do not recommend travel insurance alone for students, because the coverage is often inadequate once the student is living in the U.S. Travel insurance may be purchased in addition to the student plan.